We tried to anticipate your every question

 3. Is Early Action binding?
 No, Early Action is non-binding.
 Every school is different, but Rose-Hulman's Early Action program will not require a commitment from you to attend upon admission to the institution.

 4. What are the dates and deadlines for Early Action?
 If you decide to apply for Early Action, you will need to turn in a complete application by November 1.
 This includes the online application, transcript, senior schedule, test scores, and one letter of recommendation for domestic first-time freshmen.
+International students must also supply an affidavit of financial support and an official copy of TOEFL or IELTS scores.

 You can expect to hear from us regarding your admission decision in mid-December, which is three months earlier than students who apply Regular Decision.